materialsvirtuallab/matgl/docs/tutorials/Relaxations and Simulations using the M3GNet Universal Potential.md

 # Single point energy calculation

-Perform a single-point calculation for final structure using M3GNetCalculator.
+Perform a single-point calculation for final structure using PESCalculator.

 ```python